awslabs/mountpoint-s3/doc/DEVELOPMENT.md

 This guide introduces developers to the Mountpoint for Amazon S3 project and covers common development tasks.
-You should be reading this document if you are new to the project and would like to be familar with its purpose and development.
+You should be reading this document if you are new to the project and would like to be familiar with its purpose and development.

 ## What is Mountpoint for Amazon S3?